paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-049-national-housing-partnerships.md

 ### Statutory Notes

 #### References in Text
 The District of Columbia Business Corporation Act, referred to in subsec. (c), is act June 8, 1954, ch.
 269, 68 Stat.
-179, as amended, which is not classified to the Code.
+179, which is not classified to the Code.

 #### Codification
 In subsec. (d), “sections 3141–3144, 3146, and 3147 of title 40” substituted for “the Davis-Bacon Act ([40 U.S.C.
 267a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section267a&num=0&edition=prelim)—276a–5)”, meaning [40 U.S.C.
 276a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section276a&num=0&edition=prelim)—276a–5, on authority of Pub.
 L. 107–217, § 5(c), Aug.
 21, 2002, 116 Stat.
 1303, the first section of which enacted Title 40, Public Buildings, Property, and Works.